Sam739-pro/Sam739-pro/README.md

 - 👯 I’m looking to collaborate on ...-->
 This is Samuel Shrestha.

-- 🔭 I currently a student of BScIT.
+- 🔭 I currently am a student of BScIT.
 - 🌱 I’m currently learning how to make repository.
 - 🎶 I like listening to rock music.